GitHub

 State Structure

 Each CT log's state is tracked with: current_index (last processed entry), tree_size (known tree size), and last_success (timestamp for health tracking).
-State is persisted periodically to JSON file, enabling zero-loss restarts.
+State is persisted periodically (every 30s) and on shutdown to JSON file, enabling zero-loss restarts.
+Both RFC 6962 and static CT log positions are tracked.